Aditya-Mishra19/GigPay/gigskyfrontend-main/README.md

 - Include as much detail as possible to help us investigate and address the issue promptly.
 - Be respectful and provide accurate information.

-### What Happens Next?

-Once you've submitted the report, our team will review the information and take appropriate action.
-We appreciate your vigilance in helping to maintain the integrity of Fraudulent Reporter
-Thank you for your cooperation!

----